Technology Innovation Management and Entrepreneurship Master of Science Degree

 Business and Technology University, Tbilisi, Georgia

-Curriculum for Technology Innovation Management and Entrepreneurship MS
+Curriculum for 2024-2025 for Technology Innovation Management and Entrepreneurship MS

 Technology Innovation Management and Entrepreneurship (Technology Management Option), MS degree, typical course sequence